One in Four American Workers May Be Eligible For Student Debt Forgiveness

-- Teachers: The United States will need more than 425,000 new teachers by the end of this decade to make up for the wave of retiring baby boomers, according to the National Center for Education Statistics.
-The average starting salary for a teacher is $35,672, according to the National Education Association.
+- Teachers: The United States will need more than by the end of this decade to make up for the wave of retiring baby boomers, according to the National Center for Education Statistics.
+The for a teacher is $35,672, according to the National Education Association.

 - Firefighters, EMTs, and paramedics: As a growing share of new firefighters enter the workforce with post-secondary education, the median salary for firefighters and other protective service workers is $29,205 and $31,900 for EMTs and paramedics, according to the U.S. Census Bureau.

 - Servicemembers: The average cumulative amount of student loan debt for active-duty servicemembers graduating from college in 2008 was $25,566, according to the National Center for Education Statistics.
 There are approximately 1.4 million people on active duty in the armed forces, according to the Department of Defense.

 A Toolkit to Help

 To help employers provide information about loan forgiveness programs to their employees, the CFPB is unveiling a toolkit – the Employer’s Guide to Assisting Employees with Student Loan Repayment.
 The toolkit offers practical advice to public sector employers and employees, advising that an early start can make the difference of thousands of dollars.
 It includes: